Wyoming State Statutes on Transparency, Accountability and Ethics

 (ix) To consider or receive any information classified as confidential by law;

-(x) To consider accepting or tendering offers concerning wages, salaries, benefits and terms of employment during all negotiations;
+(x) To consider accepting or tendering offers concerning wages, salaries, benefits and terms of employment during all negotiations including meetings of the state loan and investment board to receive education regarding and to interview investment managers;

 (b) Minutes shall be maintained of any executive session.
 Except for those parts of minutes of an executive session reflecting a members’ objection to the executive session as being in violation of this act, minutes and proceedings of executive sessions shall be confidential and produced only in response to a valid court order.